Calling all Young and Young Adult Friends!

 New Opportunities for Experiencing God’s Work among Us

 Remembering and learning from Young Friends of North America (YFNA).
 A YAF movement that originally included Friends from all branches of North American Quakerism existed during the 1950’s into the 1980’s.
 This was called Young Friends of North America.
 Large gatherings took place with up to 250 YAFs in attendance.
-These gatherings had a powerful impact on those who took part, in many case deeply impacting their journey with God through out their lives.
+These gatherings had a powerful impact on those who took part, in many cases deeply impacting their journey with God throughout their lives.